+Section 2.
+Except as specifically amended hereby, the Breckenridge Town Code, and the various secondary codes adopted by reference therein, shall continue in full force and effect.

 Section 3.
-Except as specifically amended hereby, the Breckenridge Town Code, and the various secondary codes adopted by reference therein, shall continue in full force and effect.
+The Town Council hereby finds, determines, and declares that this ordinance is necessary and proper to provide for the safety, preserve the health, promote the prosperity, and improve the order, comfort and convenience of the Town of Breckenridge and the inhabitants thereof.

 Section 4.
-The Town Council hereby finds, determines, and declares that this Chapter is necessary and proper to provide for the safety, preserve the health, promote the prosperity, and improve the order, comfort and convenience of the Town of Breckenridge and the inhabitants thereof.

-Section 5.
-This Chapter shall be published and become effective as provided by Section 5.9 of the Breckenridge Town Charter.
+This ordinance shall be published as provided by Section 5.9 of the Breckenridge Town Charter and shall become effective November 15, 2018